Disability Hate Crime

 Statistics on disability hate crime in the UK

-- Police figures for 2018/19 obtained by the charity United Response show that fewer people are being charged or prosecuted for disability hate crimes despite ongoing increases in reports across England and Wales
+- Police figures for 2019/20 obtained by the charities United Response and Leonard Cheshire show that disability hate crimes across England and Wales continue to rise, with 7,333 crimes committed last year – an increase of 12%

 What are the signs of a hate crime?